quicwg/load-balancers/draft-duke-quic-load-balancers.md

 deliberate address migration through the use of protected communications between client and server.
 This creates issues for load-balancing intermediaries.
-This specification standardizes methods for encoding routing information and proposes an optional protocol called QUIC_LB to exchange the parameters of that encoding.
+This specification standardizes methods for encoding routing information and proposes an optional protocol called QUIC-LB to exchange the parameters of that encoding.

 --- middle